Getting a THUMP from a WIMP

 If $m_\phi \lsim 10^{-14}$~eV, then $\phi$ will start to roll {\it after} the freeze out era discussed earlier, corresponding to typical temperatures $\sim 10$~MeV.
-The energy density initially stored in $\phi$ oscillations will be given by $m_\phi^2 \phi_i^2 \lsim 10^{20}$~eV$^4$, which would redshift by $(T_{eq}/T_f)^3 \sim 10^{-21}$, where $T_{eq}\sim 1$~eV marks the era of matter-radiation equality, with energy density $\ord{T_{eq}^4}$.
-Hence, with the above sample values of parameters, $\phi$ will constitute a sub-dominant component of DM, consistent with our assumption that $\chi$ would be the main DM species.
-We also note that the initial energy density stored in $\phi$ given the above assumptions is much less than the radiation energy density of $\sim (10 \, \text{MeV})^4$, so the initial potential energy of $\phi$ does not lead to inflation.
+Since we are assuming that the initial value of $\phi$ is given by $\phi_i \approx 0$, the energy density initially stored in $\phi$ will be given by $m_\phi^2 \phi_0^2 \lsim 10^{20}$~eV$^4$.
+Absent any significant interactions, this energy density would redshift by $(T_{eq}/T_f)^3 \sim 10^{-21}$, where $T_{eq}\sim 1$~eV marks the era of matter-radiation equality, with energy density $\ord{T_{eq}^4}$.
+Hence, with the above sample values of parameters, it seems that if $\phi$ attains its ground state instantaneously, it does not have enough energy to account for the final energy stored in DM.
+Below, we will show that this apparent mismatch can be accounted for once the interactions of $\phi$ with the relic $\chi$ particles is properly considered\footnote{We thank Yue Zhao for discussions on this point.}.
+We also note that the above initial energy density stored in $\phi$ is much less than the radiation energy density of $\sim (10 \, \text{MeV})^4$, so the initial potential energy of $\phi$ does not lead to inflation.